-Christopher Jed “CJ” Madsen is a first-year doctoral student at the University of Arizona, with an emphasis in choral conducting.
-CJ recently received a Masters of Music degree from Brigham Young University (BYU), with an emphasis in choral conducting, where he studied with Dr. Andrew Crane, Dr. Brent Wells, and Professor Rosalind Hall.
+Christopher Jed “CJ” Madsen is a second-year doctoral student in choral conducting at the University of Arizona.
+He has assisted the Collegium Musicum and Faculty Staff Choir ensembles at the University of Arizona, and he is currently the director of the Green Valley Community Chorus.
+Mentors include Elizabeth Schauer, Jeff Vanderlee, and Thomas Cockrell.
+CJ recently received the Masters of Music degree from Brigham Young University (BYU), with an emphasis in choral conducting.
 During his years at BYU, CJ was the director of the BYU University Chorale and also assisted the BYU Men’s Chorus, BYU Women’s Chorus, BYU Concert Choir, and BYU Singers.

 As a composer and arranger, CJ has had his works performed by all of the auditioned BYU choirs.
 BYU Singers released a music video of CJ’s arrangement of “Praise to the Lord, the Almighty” in November 2019, which currently has nearly 30,000 views.
 CJ’s arrangement of “We Three Kings” was featured by the BYU Men’s Chorus at the Regional ACDA Conference in March 2020, and a YouTube video of its performance has over 60,000 views.
 CJ’s most recent work, an opera entitled He Shall Prepare a Way, was staged in April 2022 and released as an album and concert video.
 In addition, CJ is the composer of One Fold, One Shepherd, a sacred work for choir and orchestra released as an album in 2019.
 Together, these two works have been performed 12 times for over 6,000 people.